top of page

 For more on the huslotha and clipskelde taxes, study our blog post With a Noose through the Norsemen’s Door.

 In addition, both Scandinavians and Frisians were heavily involved in the rich supra-regional trade for a long time.
-Throughout southern Scandinavia, important trading ports, Frisian trade colonies, and Frisian guilds had been established.
-To get an idea of the scale of Frisian free-trade, read our blog post Porcupines bore U.S. bucks.
+Throughout southern Scandinavia, important trading ports, Frisian trade colonies, and Frisian guilds have been established.
+To get an idea of the huge scale of Frisian free trade, read our blog post Porcupines Bore U.S. Bucks.
+The Birth of Economic Liberalism.

 Participation of the Frisians in the Viking warbands could be voluntary or involuntary.
 During raids, the noerdtscha diuelen (Old Frisian for 'northern devils') could take captives – sometimes young children and sometimes adults.
 These captives could be sold as slaves back home or somewhere else for a fair price.
 Alternatively, they could be bought free by their relatives, which still meant a profit for the cunning Vikings.
 Lastly, captives could be forced to participate in plundering, killing, and raping during raids.
 This blog post focuses on these aspects.

-Saga of the Headstrong Frisian - This saga, of the Viking Age, is about a North Frisian from the Wadden Sea island Balkum in the Nordfriesland region.
-Island Balkum was located west of the island Föhr.
-The headstrong and specifically heathen Frisian participated in Viking raids.
+Saga of the Headstrong Frisian This saga, of the Viking Age, is about a North Frisian from the Wadden Sea island of Balkum in the region of Nordfriesland.
+The island of Balkum was located west of the island of Föhr.
+The headstrong and heathen Frisian participated in Viking raids.
 When one day he returns from one of his raiding trips, his island has been swallowed by the sea.
-Although this was already quite a blow for him, furthermore, all of his kin and friends were converted by the Catholic Church in the meantime too.
+Although this was already quite a blow for him, furthermore, all of his kin and friends were converted by the Roman Catholic Church in the meantime, too.
 This was really more than he could bear.
-From the sacrificial stone that was on the island Balkum, he threw himself into the sea and drowned.
+From the sacrificial stone that was on the island of Balkum, he threw himself into the sea and drowned.

-Some of the captives were able to flee or were bought free at a later time, after which they returned to their village and to their family estate in Frisia.
-The numbers of homecoming foreign fighters were so significant that it was regulated by law.
-Again, an indication that the Frisians manned Viking longships too.
+Some of the captives were able to flee or were bought free at a later time, after which they returned to their humble village and to their family estate in Frisia.
+The number of homecoming foreign fighters was so significant that it was regulated by law.
+Again, an indication that the Frisians frequently manned Viking longships, too.

-The Old-Frisian codices or law books of the fourteenth and fifteenth centuries still contained articles or clauses concerning homecoming Frisians from Viking captivity.
+The Old Frisian codices or law books of the fourteenth and fifteenth centuries still contained articles or clauses concerning homecoming Frisians from Viking captivity.
 Some of these codices have been built up over the centuries, traceable from ca. 1000.
-The medieval Old-Frisian law books contain different names for the word Viking.
-These are: witzing, witzeng, wising, and witzend, and originate from the Old-English word wicing, meaning pirate.
-Similarly, the origin of the word 'Saxon' also means pirate (Springer 2003).
-Read our blog post Have a Frisians Cocktail! on the topic of the origin of Saxons too.
-Thus, Viking and Saxon were terms to indicate a 'profession' if you like and, at first instance, not to denote a people or tribe.
+The medieval Old Frisian law books contain different names for the word Viking.
+These are: witzing, witzeng, wising, and witzend, and are related to the Old English word wicing, meaning 'pirate'.
+Similarly, the origin of the word 'Saxon' also means 'pirate' (Springer 2003).
+Read our blog post Have a Frisians Cocktail!
+A rich composition on the topic of the origin of Saxons, too.
+Thus, Viking and Saxon were terms to indicate a 'profession', if you like, and, at first instance, not to denote a people or tribe.

-A different etymological explanation is that the word viking derives from the Old Swedish verb vika or Old Norse vikja, meaning 'to change rowers' and 'to give way'.
+A different etymological explanation is that the word Viking derives from the Old Swedish verb vika or Old Norse vikja, meaning 'to change rowers' and 'to give way'.
 It is comparable to the modern Mid-Frisian verb wykje.
-So, 'to give way on a rowing bench for a rested rower', therefore vika and 'to viking' meaning 'sea voyage with rowers changing' (Heide 2005).
+So, 'to give way on a rowing bench for a rested rower'.
+Therefore, vika and 'to viking' translate to 'sea voyage with rowers changing' (Heide 2005).

 Below are the clauses of two law books concerning the return of Frisian fighters, namely the Fivelgo Manuscript and the First Rüstringer Codex.
 Fivelgo is a former pagus 'district' in the present-day province of Groningen in the Netherlands, and Rüstringen is a former pagus in the present-day region Ostfriesland in Germany.
 The First Rüstringer Codex, or R1 in the jargon of historians, dates from ca. 1300.
 The Fivelgo Manuscript, or F in the same jargon, dates from ca. 1450.
 Both texts concern the Twenty-four Land Laws.